 4) Most comfortable for heavy runners: adidas SolarGlide 5

 Is the Solarglide 5 an excellent running shoe?
 According to our review, we don’t think so.

-The Solarglide 5 weighs nearly 13-ounces, and the upper design feels like a work in progress.
+The Solarglide 5 weighs nearly 13 ounces, and the upper design is a work in progress.
 As a result, the Solarglide 5 lacks the versatility for different running speeds and use cases.

 However, there’s no taking away the fact that the Solarglide offers a comfortable underfoot running experience.
 Copious amounts of the resilient Boost foam in the midsole create a cushioned foundation.

 And unlike the Ultraboost with rearfoot-focused cushioning, the SG 5’s midsole has plenty of foam under the forefoot as well.